BrandonWeathers000/USCA_Capstone_DylanLott_BrandonWeathers/README.md

 <br>
 Students: Dylan Lott & Brandon Weathers
 ## 💡 <!-- lightbulb --> Project Description
 Modern technology allows the protection of sensitive information.​ Naturally, the presence of value leads to people with malicious intent.​

-<u>Our Research Goal:</u>
+**Our Research Goal:**
 <br>
 Develop an algorithm to detect malicious users using various metrics including the longest common substring for multiple strings algorithm.​
 <br>